 The managed switch supports Internet Group Management Protocol (IGMP) which is a communication protocol used on IP version 4 networks to establish multicast group memberships among switches in the network.
 IGMP is an integral part of IPv4 multicast.
 It operates above the network layer of OSI model.
 One of the most important features related to this protocol is IGMP snooping, which is supported by the managed switch and greatly strengthens network functionality.
 The IGMP snooping is a process of "listening" to IGMP network traffic.
 By listening to conversations between different devices, it maintains a map of links and IP multicast streams.
 This means that multicast traffic may be filtered from the links of the managed switch which do not need them.
 Therefore, IGMP snooping enables the managed switch to only forward multicast traffic to the links that have requested it.
-This section contains three submenus as shown in Figure 2.93 IP Multicast Dropdown MenuFigure 2.93 which are:
+This section contains three submenus as shown in Figure 2.100 IP Multicast Dropdown MenuFigure 2.100 which are:

 - IGMP

-- Static IP Multicast
+- ■ Static IP Multicast

 - MLD

-- -IGMP Setting-+ Basic + Administration + Forwarding IGMP Snooping + Port IGMP Proxy + Power Over Ethernet IGMP Fast-leave + Trunking Update + Unicast/Multicast MAC + GARP/GVRP/GMRP Router and Multicast Groups Information - IP Multicast

-- - + IGMP Static IP Multicast
+- -IGMP Setting-+ Basic + Administration + Forwarding IGMP Snooping + Port IGMP Proxy + Power Over Ethernet IGMP Fast-leave + Trunking Update Unicast/Multicast MAC + GARP/GVRP/GMRP -Router and Multicast Groups Information IP Multicast + IGMP Router's IP 0.0.0.0Static IP Multicast

-- + MID

-- + SNMP

-Figure 2.93 IP Multicast Dropdown Menu
+Figure 2.100 IP Multicast Dropdown Menu